gargvishesh/druid/docs/multi-stage-query/index.md

 > Multi-stage query APIs are in a work-in-progress state for the alpha.
 They may change in future releases.
 For stability reasons, we recommend using the [web console](#web-console) if you do not need a programmatic interface.

 > Earlier versions of the multi-stage query engine used the `/druid/v2/sql/async/` end point.
-The engine now uses different endpoints in version <VERSION> and later.
+The engine now uses different endpoints in version 2022.05 and later.
 Some actions use the `/druid/v2/sql/task` while others use the `/druid/indexer/v1/task/` endpoint .
 Additionally, you no longer need to set a context parameter for `talaria`.
 API calls to the `task` endpoint use the multi-stage query engine automatically.

 Queries run as tasks.
 The action you want to take determines the endpoint you use: